The Idler (1993)

 The Idler is a bi-monthly magazine, devoted to its ethos of 'idling'.
-Founded in 1993 by Tom Hodgkinson and Gavin Pretor-Pinney, the publication's intention is to return dignity to the art of loafing, to make idling into something to aspire towards rather than reject.
+Founded in 1993 by Tom Hodgkinson and Gavin Pretor-Pinney, the publication's intention is to improve public perception of idling.

-The magazine combines the aesthetics of 1990s slacker culture and pre-industrial revolution idealism.
+The magazine combines the aesthetics of 1990s slacker culture and pre–Industrial Revolution idealism.
 The title comes from a series of essays by Samuel Johnson, published in 1758–59.

 Ethos

 On the practice of idling, Tom Hodgkinson writes:

 History

 The Idler was launched in 1993 when its editor, Tom Hodgkinson, was 25.
 The title came from a series of essays by Samuel Johnson.
 In it, Johnson wrote on such subjects as sleep and sloth and said: "Every man is, or hopes to be, an idler."
-The new Idler took this 18th-century sensibility and combined it with the radical philosophies of the 1990s.
+The new Idler took this 18th-century sensibility and combined it with radical philosophies of the 1990s.
 Issue One featured a profile of Johnson and an interview with psychonaut Terence McKenna.

 The Idler has since enjoyed a number of incarnations.
 In the 1990s it was published by The Guardian newspaper, then by Ebury publishing.
 Hodgkinson published the Idler as an annual collection of essays until 2014, then relaunched the magazine in 2016.
-The magazine is now published bi-monthly.
+The magazine is now published quarterly.